 The lifespan of carpet in a child's bedroom

-• Choose a durable fibre like nylon or high-quality polyester that handles daily wear.
+• Choose durable fibres like nylon or high-quality polyester.

 Haniye Ayanmanesh's avatar